 Rail: Hinckley train station is 15/20 minutes’ walk from the venue

 Bus: Hinckley bus station is 5 minutes’ walk from the venue

-There is a B&B within 10 minutes walk and a Premier Inn about 1 mile away.
-There are several other B&B’s & hotels within 3 miles of the academy.
+There are several hotels within 3 miles of the academy.

 Food & Drink